-Cases of collapsed buildings and structures are prevalent in Nigeria.
+Of recent, Nigeria has experienced high frequency of collapsed buildings.
 In most of these cases the cause of the collapse could be traced to the strength of the construction materials, mainly concrete.
 Secondly, experimental determination of the strength of concrete materials used in buildings and structures is quite expensive and time consuming.
-This research seeks to develop a computational model based on artificial neural networks for the determination of the compressive strength of concrete materials made from prevalent coarse aggregate components from Nigeria.
-The work involved building a multilayer perceptron neural network model which was trained using experimental data obtained from compressive strength test of concrete made from washed gravel.
-The compressive strength predictions were compared with predictions from an alternative model based on regression analysis.
-The results of the study show that for the washed gravel based concrete the regression model prediction has a sum of squares error of 10.683 and a mean absolute percentage (relative) error of 1.181, while the neural network model prediction has a sum of squares error of 0.028 and a mean absolute percentage (relative) error of 0.016.
-Generally, the models predicted well, but the neural network model predicted better than the regression model.
-The result of the study has ably demonstrated a cheap, simple, very quick and accurate alternative to experimental method of concrete strength determination.
-The method is also simpler and quicker than analytical methods based on regression analysis.
-This work is therefore expected to be of immense benefit to civil engineers and construction professionals, and would help in economically determining the strength, as well as economical selection of appropriate mix of construction materials, a prelude to building strong and cheap buildings and structures.
+This research seeks to develop a computational model based on artificial neural networks for the determination of the flexural strength of concrete materials made from a prevalent coarse aggregate component from Nigeria.
+The work involved building a multilayer perceptron neural network model which was trained using experimental data obtained from flexural strength test of concrete made from granite.
+The flexural strength predictions were compared with predictions from an alternative model based on regression analysis.
+The results of the study show that for the granite based concrete, the regression model prediction has a correlation coefficient of 0.98222 and a sum of squares error of 0.133534, while the neural network model prediction has a correlation coefficient of 0.98227 and a sum of squares error of 0.010914.
+Generally, the models predicted well, but the neural network model predicted slightly better than the regression model.
+This especially confirms the utility of artificial neural network as a very good substitute to costly and time consuming experiments to predict material properties.

-Keywords: Artificial Neural Network; Concrete; Washed gravel; Regression; Modelling
+Keywords: Artificial Neural Network; Concrete; granite; Regression; Modelling.